-Admission to the Louvre is free on the first Sunday of the month from October to March.
+Admission to the Louvre is free for all visitors on the first Saturday of each month from 6 p.m. to 9:45 p.m. and on Bastille Day (14 July).
 View famous works of art, including the Mona Lisa, at this Paris hot spot.

 One of Venice, Italy’s, most popular attractions, Piazza San Marco offers stunning views of the canals.
 Plus, you can marvel at the Basilica of San Marco.

 View Joan Miró sculptures all over the city of Barcelona for free.
 And don’t forget to check out the Miró mosaic displayed on the wall at the city’s airport.

 44. The Statue of Liberty

 Enjoy the free, 25-minute ride on the Staten Island Ferry for a majestic view of New York Harbor and the Statue of Liberty.